Pintu1481999/NoteWebApp/README.md

 # NoteWebApp
-This note web app made by using JavaScript
+This note web app made by using JavaScript.
 I added features like:
 1. Add Note
 2. Remove Note